yutannihilation/desparate-attempt-to-understand-gtable-and-grid/README.md

 downViewport(e$vp)
 ```

-We can confirm our location by the following function is useful.
+We can confirm our location by the following function.

 ``` r
 # pak::pkg_install("yutannihilation/gridutils")